wwe

 What is WWE?

 WWE is a professional wrestling company that is the brainchild of long-time CEO Vincent Kennedy McMahon.
-McMahon purchased what was known as World Wide Wrestling Federation at the start of the 1980s from his father and rebranded it WWF.
+McMahon purchased what was known as the World Wide Wrestling Federation at the start of the 1980s from his father and rebranded it WWF.

 The new promotion became a disruptor in the industry as it went away from promoting shows in certain regions of the United States, like other companies, to putting on events nationally.
 Eventually, it grew into an international brand known the world over.